 The cutting of moissanite is similar to diamond.
 The difference is that a ceramic polishing pad is used instead of diamond paste for diamond polishing.
 After polishing, a high-temperature process is required to vaporize the oxidation layer on the surface of the moissanite.

 An ideal cut gemstone can be rare because it means the stone has the perfect proportions and angles to maximize light reflection.
-To ensure that our Starlight™ moissanite has the most fire and brilliance, each gemstone is examined by a specialist who determines where the natural cuts in the stone lie.
-Starlight™ moissanite gemstones are both carefully and precisely cut, per the exact angles and proportions prescribed by each shape, to enhance its unrivalled fire and brilliance.
+To ensure that our Starlight™ loose moissanite stones have the most fire and brilliance, each gemstone is examined by a specialist who determines where the natural cuts in the stone lie.
+Starlight™ moissanite loose gemstones are both carefully and precisely cut, per the exact angles and proportions prescribed by each shape, to enhance its unrivalled fire and brilliance.

-Moissanite vs Diamonds - both are precious gemstones used in jewellery and both are quite comparable in terms of looks, characteristics, and brilliance.
+Both precious gemstones are used in jewellery and both are quite comparable in terms of looks, characteristics, and brilliance.
 With this in mind, there is no doubt that the moissanite vs diamond comparison has often become a debatable subject.

 Diamond is the hardest mineral substance ever known to occur naturally on Earth.
-Most natural diamonds are formed through a very long period of time (at least 1 billion years) in the high pressure and high-temperature environment of the Earth's mantle.
+Most natural diamonds are formed over a very long period of time (at least 1 billion years) in the high-pressure and high-temperature environment of the Earth's mantle.
 This happens about 100 miles below the planet's surface.
-Diamonds are brought close to Earth's surface gradually through periodical volcanic eruptions by magma.
+Diamonds are gradually brought to Earth's surface through periodical volcanic eruptions by magma.

-Moissanite, on the other hand, is a mineral that does not naturally occur on Earth.
+On the other hand, Moissanite is a mineral that does not naturally occur on Earth.
 It is a mineral substance that belongs to outer space and is constantly brought to Earth through meteorites and asteroids that have been bombarding the Earth's surface for billions of years.
 Moissanite's hardness ranks only second to diamond and its availability on Earth is scarce and very limited.